 What has been the biggest influence on your career?

-Have you always wanted to pursue the kind of career you have embarked on?
+Have you always wanted to pursue the kind of journey you have embarked on?
 If so, when and how did you realise?

 What advice would you give graduates wanting to pursue a similar profession?

-Banking is a wonderful career with so much to learn.
-It can take you places.
-Give time to your profession try to enjoy it in any way possible always learn new things and motivate yourself.
+Since most of my career is based on banking, I would say banking is a wonderful career with so much to learn.
+Give time to your profession, try to enjoy it in all possible ways, always learn new things and motivate yourself.
 Never be afraid of asking for help.
-If you are enjoying your work you are already half successful.

 What do you believe Deakin University has shown you/given you as a person?

 I think Deakin has given me exposure to a very diverse group of people, which has made my personality very accepting of people and their point of views.

 I am into running, golf and competitive cycling.
 I’ve recently started to take interest in horticulture.

 How would someone describe you?